-John Turner was born in Covent Garden, London in 1775.
+Turner was born in Covent Garden, London in 1775.
 Due to his mother’s mental illness, he was sent to live with an uncle in Brentford.
-After displaying an aptitude for art, he entered the Royal Academy of Art school in 1789, when he was only 14 years old.
-He soon developed a reputation as a talented artist, and he was able to travel around the major artistic centres of Europe learning more about art.
+After displaying an aptitude for art, when he was only 14 years old, he entered the Royal Academy of Art school in 1789.
+He soon developed a reputation as a talented artist, and he became skilled in a range of artistic pursuits, including architectural drawings, paintings, plasterer and draughtsman.

 Turner helped elevate landscape painting and is often seen as a Romantic painter who helped influence the new movement of Impressionism.
 Along with John Constable, he is considered one of the finest British artists of all time.